Gime Touré

-Gime Touré (born 7 May 1994) is a French professional footballer who plays as a winger and striker for Scottish Championship club Cove Rangers.
+Gime Touré (born 7 May 1994) is a French professional footballer who plays as a winger and striker for KTFF Süper Lig club Doğan Türk Birliği.

 Career

 Touré spent his early career with Brest II, Viry-Châtillon, La Roche, Fontenay, Macclesfield Town, AFC Fylde, Sutton United and Hartlepool United.
+He played a pre-season friendly for Port Vale during a trial in the summer of 2018.
 He spent one season with Hartlepool, where he finished the 2019–20 season as top scorer for them with 13 goals in all competitions.

 He left Hartlepool at the end of the 2019–20 season after expressing a desire to play at a higher level.
 In August 2020 he signed for Carlisle United.
-Touré scored on his debut against Fleetwood Town in the EFL Trophy, opening the scoring in a 3-1 home defeat, before later being sent off in the game.
+Touré scored on his debut against Fleetwood Town in the EFL Trophy, opening the scoring in a 3–1 home defeat, before later being sent off in the game.
 On 21 October 2021, Toure returned to the National League to join Aldershot Town on loan.
 On 9 May 2022, it was announced that Touré would be released by Carlisle United at the end of the 2021–22 season.

 On 12 August 2022, Touré signed for National League side Yeovil Town.
 On 9 December 2022, Touré left Yeovil by mutual consent.

 On 3 February 2023, Touré joined Scottish Championship club Cove Rangers.